 Description of Political Studies

-The mission of the Global Policy and Service program is to provide students with a greater understanding of the politics of the global arena and to enable students to develop practical skills to serve intelligently and with cultural sensitivity, fostering the compassion of Jesus in a world of desperate need.
+The mission of the International Development Studies program (formerly Global Policy and Service) is to provide students with a greater understanding of the politics of the global arena and to enable students to develop practical skills to serve intelligently and with cultural sensitivity, fostering the compassion of Jesus in a world of desperate need.

-- A maximum of three hours may be earned through AP or CLEP for the history/GPS major or minors
+- A maximum of three hours for the majors or minors may be earned through AP or CLEP.

 Assessment of seniors consists of two parts.
-First, in late fall semester of their senior year students will take a national standardized major field exam in history.
+First, in late fall semester of their senior year students (history majors only) will take a national standardized major field exam in history.
 Second, at the beginning of the fall semester seniors will take a departmental exam.
-Preparation for this exam will constitute a one-hour independent study course involving: 1) reading a selected few classics of historical literature; 2) reviewing one’s history course work utilizing several thematic questions provided by the history faculty; 3) creating a comprehensive c.v. detailing the student’s undergraduate experience.
+Preparation for this exam will constitute: 1) reading a selected few classics of historical literature; 2) reviewing one’s major area course work utilizing several thematic questions provided by their major faculty; 3) creating a comprehensive c.v. detailing the student’s undergraduate experience.
 The subsequent examination will be in the form of a one-hour interview of the candidate by the history faculty.
-The oral examination is graded on an Honors, Pass, or Fail basis.
+The oral examination is graded on an A, B, C, F basis.
+Honors is granted to students scoring better than ninety-five.
 A failure requires further preparation by the student and another interview before graduation.

-Upper-division history classes seek to improve skills of writing and speech.
+Upper-division major area classes seek to improve skills of writing and speech.
 All such classes require analytical writing as part of the course work.
-Additionally, many classes involve discussion and oral class reports as partial basis for the student’s grade, most notably HIST 497 , which requires an extended formal presentation of student research.
+Additionally, many classes involve discussion and oral class reports as partial basis for the student’s grade, most notably Research Methods, which requires all majors to give an extended formal presentation of student research.

-History as a preprofessional degree: A student majoring in history who plans to enter a professional school in an area such as medicine or law must present a balanced program of general education classes and electives that will support the professional objectives.
+History and Political Studies as a preprofessional degree: A student majoring in history, political science, or international development studies who plans to enter a professional school in an area such as medicine or law must present a balanced program of general education classes and electives that will support the professional objectives.

-History Department tours: The History Department regularly sponsors study tours.
-The purpose of these tours is to provide students and other participants with an enhanced understanding of history and culture through a combination of traditional lecture and reading with direct observation of historical sites.
+History and Political Studies Department tours: The Department regularly sponsors study tours.
+The purpose of these tours is to provide students and other participants with an enhanced understanding of history, politics, and culture through a combination of traditional lecture and reading with direct observation of cultural sites.
 Academic activities connected with the tours require students to spend an amount of time equal to that expected in a regular classroom setting.
 Preparatory meetings and assigned reading are included in this computation.
-Course credit is offered under HIST 294 /HIST 494 for International Tours and HIST 296 /HIST 496 .
+Course credit is offered under HIST 294 /HIST 494 for International Tours and HIST 296 /HIST 496 for U.S. Tours.
 Cost of the tours includes charge for academic credit.
-Up to six hours of history tour credit may count toward the history major or minor.
+Up to six hours of departmental tour credit may count toward the history major or minor.

-History as general education: Freshman and sophomore students earning general education credit in history normally take courses from the 100 and 200 level.
+As general education: Freshman and sophomore students earning general education credit in history and political studies normally take courses from the 100 and 200 level.
 Junior and senior students meeting General Education requirements in history should select courses from the 300 and 400 level.